 The immediate effect on Iran might have been devastating.
 Instead of having their faith in the new Supreme Leader, the Ayatollah Ruhollah Khomeini, deepened, those who had given themselves over to him might have lost faith in him, and there could have been a counter-revolution.
 The monarchy of Shah Mohammed Reza Pahlavi would not have been reinstituted, but there could have been a true republic.

 With the Ayatollah out of the way, President Saddam Hussein of Iraq, always nervous about the rise of Islamic fundamentalism in his own country, might have been less so.
 He was the aggressor in the the Iran-Iraq War that began on September 25, 1980.
-That war might not have happened, saving at least half a million military dead and 50,000 civilian dead on each side.
+That war might not have happened, saving, on each side, at least half a million military dead and 50,000 civilian dead.

 And much of the terrorism of the 1980s would not have happened.
-Without funding from the Ayatollahs' government ("Ayatollah" is a title meaning "Sign of God," and Khomeini was not the only holder of that title in the government), Hezbollah might have had to scale back.
-The Lebanese Civil War might have turned out very differently, and the men America lost in Beirut in 1983, in 2 separate attacks, might not have happened.
+Without funding from the Ayatollahs' government ("Ayatollah" is a title meaning "Sign of God," and Khomeini was not the only holder of that title in the government), Hezbollah (meaning "Party of God") might have had to scale back.
+The Lebanese Civil War might have turned out very differently, and the men America lost in Beirut in 1983, in 2 separate attacks, might not have happened, regardless of who was President at the time.

 In America, people would have rallied around Carter.
 The economy would still have been an issue.
-But this, plus the rush of patriotism over the Olympic hockey win over the Soviet Union 2 months earlier, would have made him the great patriotic symbol, not Reagan.
-This helps make his boycott of the Olympics in Moscow that Summer look like a principled stand, not as an act of petulance.
+But this, plus the rush of patriotism over the Olympic hockey win over the Soviet Union 2 months earlier, would have made Carter the great patriotic symbol, not Reagan.
+This helps make his boycott of the Olympics in Moscow that Summer look like a principled stand, instead of an act of petulance as it looked to those of us around then.
 And, since April 25, 1980, he hasn't had to focus on Iran.
 He can focus on the economy.

 In the history that we know, Reagan closed his one and only debate with Carter with a key question: "Are you better off than you were four years ago?"
 For a majority of Americans, that answer was, "No." But if the hostages had been rescued, how many more would have said, "Yes"?